irungentoo/toxcore/docs/Group-Chats.md

 <a name="Group syncing" />
 ## Group syncing
-In order to prevent entirely separate subgroups with the same chat ID from being created, be it due to network issues or a malicious MITM attempt, it's necessary for groups to periodically search the DHT for announced nodes that match the group's chat ID but are not present in the group.
+In order to prevent entirely separate subgroups with the same Chat ID from being created, be it due to network issues or a malicious MITM attempt, it's necessary for groups to periodically search the DHT for announced nodes that match the group's Chat ID but are not present in the group.
 In case an unknown node is found, an attempt will be made to connect with it.
-If successful, the peer sync mechanism will merge the subgroups shortly.
+If successful, the state sync mechanism will merge the subgroups shortly.

 Since we don't want to spam the DHT with a redundant number of requests that grows linearly with the size of the group, peers will take turns doing the search.
 Peers decide independently if it's their turn to search.
 Each peer has the same base timer T, and every interval of T they will do a search with a probability P which is inversely proportionate to the number of peers N. For example, if N=1 then P=1.0.
 If N=4 then P=0.25.
 If N=100 then P=0.01 and so on.
 This guarantees that a given group will do 1 search per T interval on average regardless of its size, and it also ensures that a full spectrum of the network is searched.
 Moreover, because peers act independently rather than in coordination, malicious peers have little exploit potential (e.g. attempting to stop the group from searching the DHT).